United States Air Force Academy: Traditions

-Long Blue Line
+Nicknames

 Alumni of the academy are referred to as the Long Blue Line.
+Cadets and alumni are also known as Zoomies.

 Prop and Wings

 The Prop and Wings insignia of the Air Service (1918–26), Air Corps (1926–41), and Army Air Forces (1941–47) became the insignia of upperclass cadets at the Air Force Academy beginning with the first class, 1959.
 The insignia is given to fourth class (freshmen) cadets at the Recognition Ceremony near the end of their first year rite of passage.
 The standard insignia uses the design of the Air Corps Prop and Wings, except that it is all silver instead of the gold wings and silver prop of the earlier design.
 Cadets who have ancestors who served in the Air Service, Air Corps, or Army Air Forces, or those who are direct descendants of Air Force Academy graduates, are eligible to wear a different set of props and wings consisting of a silver prop and gold wings.